dalmo1991/superflexPy/doc/elements_list.rst

 Unsaturated reservoir (inspired to HBV)
 ***************************************

-This is a reservoir, inspired do the family of HBV-like models, where the output is a smoothed threshold function of the state.
-The name "unsaturated" derives from its common application to represent soil dynamics.
+This reservoir specifies the actual evapotranspiration as a smoothed threshold function of storage, in combination with the storage-discharge relationship being a power function.
+It is inspired by the HBV family of models, where a similar (but non-smooth) approach is used to represent unsaturated soil dynamics.

 .. code-block:: python